 Intense Workouts

-While exercise can help alleviate PMS symptoms and improve mood, high-intensity workouts may be too much for your body during menstruation.
+While exercise can help alleviate PMS discomfort and improve mood, high-intensity workouts may be too much for your body during menstruation.

-Excessive physical activity can cause inflammation, potentially worsening menstrual symptoms (28).
+Excessive physical activity can cause inflammation, potentially worsening menstrual discomfort (28).

 Instead, opt for low-impact exercises such as yoga, walking, or swimming during your period.
 Make sure you listen to your body and take breaks when needed.